markdoc/docs/pages/docs/variables.md

 {% /markdoc-example %}

-which you can then be access within your document:
+which you can then access within your document:

 {% markdoc-example %}